Olivia Lanier

 Biography

-Laboratory Environment: As the leader of the Nanomedicine Toward Health Equity Lab, I am deeply committed to mentoring the next generation of engineers, particularly those focused on advancing healthcare in women’s health.
+Laboratory Environment: As the leader of the Nanomedicine Toward Health Equity Lab, I am deeply committed to mentoring the next generation of engineers, particularly those focused on advancing accessible healthcare in women’s health.
 In our lab, we cultivate a culture rooted in respect, openness, and shared success.
 I encourage every team member to contribute their unique perspectives and expertise, believing that diversity is a key driver of innovation.
 We are dedicated to recruiting, retaining, and supporting scholars from underrepresented groups in STEM.
 My students have access to a wealth of scientific, intellectual, and professional development resources at The University of New Mexico, and I ensure their career goals and needs are supported through individualized development plans.

 Selected Publications: